docmarionum1/bitku/README.md

 The core of Bitku is comprised of five smart contracts, one that manages the supply and creation of the haiku and four that contain the text-generation model in a compressed format.

 When you click "Mint Bitku" on the Bitku website it sends a transaction on the Flow blockchain to the primary contract's [`mintHaiku`](https://github.com/docmarionum1/bitku/blob/main/cadence/contracts/HaikuNFT.cdc#L275) function which uses the model contracts to generate the text.
-[Hardcoded into this function](https://github.com/docmarionum1/bitku/blob/main/cadence/contracts/HaikuNFT.cdc#L285) is that 90% of the payment received for the haiku is deposited directly into a charity's FLOW account.
-There are a maximum of 1024 Bitku that can be generated with the price increasing slightly each time.

 ## Status